lambdamechanic/pctx/docs/config.md

 The optional `logger` field controls logging behavior for the pctx server MPC server.
 This configuration applies to `pctx start` and MCP server modes; other commands like `pctx add` use the CLI verbosity controls (`-v/-vv/-q`).
-Logs always write to stderr to keep stdout clean for JSON-RPC traffic.
+Logs always write to stderr to keep stdout clean for JSON-RPC traffic; stdout is reserved for JSON-RPC responses.

 | Field     | Type           | Required | Default     | Description                                        |
 | --------- | -------------- | -------- | ----------- | -------------------------------------------------- |